SORMAS-Foundation/SORMAS-Project/SERVER_SETUP.md

 ### Problem: Login fails

-1. Check that the users table does have a corresponding entry.
+Check that the users table does have a corresponding entry.
 If not, the database initialization that is done when deploying sormas-ear.ear probably had an error.
-2. Have a look into the server log.
-If you find `Web Login Failed: com.sun.enterprise.security.auth.login.common.LoginException: Login failed: No LoginModules configured for fileRealm` the domain was probably not correctly set up (see [SORMAS Domain](#sormas-domain)).
-Likely the flexiblejdbcrealm-deploy-1.2-all.jar was not copied to the domains /lib directory.

 ### Problem: Server is out of memory

-By default the server will be setup with a memory size of 1024MB.
+Old server were setup with a memory size of less than 2048MB.
 You can change this using the following command:

 	/opt/payara-172/glassfish/bin/asadmin --port 6048 delete-jvm-options -Xmx512m
 	/opt/payara-172/glassfish/bin/asadmin --port 6048 delete-jvm-options -Xmx1024m